The Department of Criminal Law, Trial and Forensic Science was

-Most of the teaching staff and postgraduate staff of the department have considerable experience in law enforcement agencies, internal affairs bodies, security agencies, border guard service, prosecutor's office, as well as in the bar.
+Most of the teaching and postgraduate staff of the department have considerable experience in law enforcement agencies: internal affairs bodies, security agencies, border guard service, prosecutor's office, advocacy.

-Since the establishment of the department at different times, they have been headed by D.Sc., associate professor O.S.
-Sainchin, D.Sc., associate professor Yu.O.Gurdzhi.
-As head of the formation and development of the department, a significant contribution was made by D.Sc., Professor, Corresponding Member of the National Academy of Legal Sciences of Ukraine, Honored Worker of Science and Technology of Ukraine Vasily Dmitrievich Bernaz.
+From the moment of its formation, the department was headed at different times by: Associate Professor, Candidate of Science in Economics.
+A. S. Sainchin, Associate Professor, Doctor of Laws.
+Y. O. Gurji.
+As a head of formation and development of the department, a significant contribution was made by Doctor of Law, Professor, Corresponding Member of the National Academy of Legal Sciences of Ukraine, Honored Worker of Science and Technology of Ukraine Vasyl Bernaz.